dozmus/antlr4-macro/README.md

 ## Usage
 You should add pre-build event(s) in your IDE of choice to run the antlr4-macro artifact.

+You can specify either target file, i.e. `-i my-grammar.mg4` or the entire working directory, i.e. `-i .`.
+You may also enable recursive traversal of the working directory, i.e. `-i . -r`.

 More usage information available at `java -jar antlr4-macro.jar -help`

 ## How it works